 Savoy spinach, also called curly leaf, has a more bitter taste with deeply crinkled, crunchier leaves that can be rather difficult to clean.

 Semi-savoy has less crinkly leaves and is easier to clean than full savoy spinach, and is used for the fresh market, processing, and cooking.

 Red spinach leaves have the characteristic green coloring with a red center and round, tender, thick leaves and a sweet flavoring.

 Baby spinach is flat leaf and harvested before full maturity for increased tenderness, while baby spoon spinach is a type of savoy with a sweeter taste and tiny crispy leaves.

-Varieties of flat leaf include Corvair, Gazelle, Olympia, Pigeon, Renegade, and Whale; for savoy there’s America, Ashley, Bloomsdale, Regiment, and Samish; semi-savoy varieties include Catalina, Indian Summer, Melody, Space, Teton, and Tyee.
+Varieties of flat leaf include Corvair, Gazelle, Olympia, Pigeon, Red Kitten, Renegade, Seaside, Space, and Whale; for savoy there’s America, Ashley, Bloomsdale, Regiment, Samish, and Vienna; semi-savoy varieties include Acadia, Carmel, Catalina, Indian Summer, Melody, Reflect, Teton, and Tyee.